ConDiSR: Contrastive Disentanglement and Style Regularization for Single Domain Generalization

 \section{Conclusion}

 This paper presents a novel method, \ours{}, designed for single domain generalization in the classification of images.
-Leveraging contrastive channel-wise disentanglement alongside style regularization through low-resolution reconstruction, \ours{} demonstrates an improvement over baseline methods, achieving an increase in accuracy of approximately 1\%.
+Leveraging contrastive channel-wise disentanglement alongside style regularization through low-resolution reconstruction, \ours{} demonstrates an improvement over baseline methods, achieving an increase in accuracy in both SDG and MSDG settings on various medical imaging modalitites.
 Successful application of \ours{} shows the potential of disentanglement-based methodologies in enhancing model performance and generalizability, particularly in classification tasks within complex and heterogeneous datasets such as histopathology images.
 Our results underscore the importance of further exploration of disentanglement-based approaches and encourage further research in this domain.
 Potential future work may involve evaluation of the proposed method's performance on other classification datasets in order to test its generalizability.